-- the ECSO Cybersecurity Marketplace (coming in spring 2022), a publicly accessible platform where European cybersecurity companies can present their cybersecurity products and services to potential customers.
+- the ECSO Cybersecurity Marketplace (coming in autumn 2022), a publicly accessible platform where European cybersecurity companies can present their cybersecurity products and services to potential customers.
 The aim of the Marketplace is to become the leading platform for SMEs promoting European cybersecurity solutions and forming an ecosystem where demand meets supply, funding, resources and know-how.

 - the European Cyber Quadrants (under development), which will serve as a market differentiator among cybersecurity companies based on their broadness of service, quality and capacity to deliver.
 Each cybersecurity market sector will have a specific “European Cyber Quadrant”, for which cybersecurity companies will be ranked according to clearly defined criteria assessing their quality and capabilities.